James Brown reacts as man accuses him of stealing money at a party

 - A young man stirred reactions on social media after he accused popular crossdresser, James Brown of stealing money at his friend's party

-- According to him, his friend was sprayed over 400k at her birthday party in a club and James and his friend picked money and disappeared
+- According to him, his friend was sprayed over N400k at her birthday party in a club and James and his friend picked money and disappeared

 - James Brown has replied to the accusation, he urged fans and followers not to believe everything they see or hear on social media

-Popular crossresser, James Brown has taken to social media to react to claims that he picked and disappeared with money at a party.
+Popular crossdresser, James Brown has taken to social media to react to claims that he picked and disappeared with money at a party.

-His friend was sprayed over 400k, and to the surprise of everyone present, James Brown and his friend picked some of the money, and went back to the hotel.
+His friend was sprayed over N400k, and to the surprise of everyone present, James Brown and his friend picked some of the money and went back to the hotel.

 2 of my Muslim friends were my bridesmaids - Christian lady says they attended Catholic service on wedding day

-On apprehension, the crossdresser and his friend claimed to have picked just 90k instead of the acclaimed 400k.
+On apprehension, the crossdresser and his friend claimed to have picked just N90k instead of the acclaimed N400k.

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-The aggrieved young man disclosed that there are evidences to his claim, and he also dropped an ultimatum for the money to be returned.
+The aggrieved young man disclosed that there is evidence to his claim, and he also dropped an ultimatum for the money to be returned.

 James Brown reacts

-James in a reaction to the claim advised his fans and loved ones to ignore whatever news that see about him on social media.
+James in a reaction to the claim advised his fans and loved ones to ignore whatever news they see about him on social media.

 He continued by saying that he does not care about the accusations thrown at him by the young man whom he tagged a clout chaser.